-Boston is one of US most interesting cities and although it’s often associated to city to visit in summer, there are plenty of things to do in Boston in the winter.
+Boston is one of US most interesting cities and although it’s often associated to a city to visit during summer, there are plenty of things to do in Boston in the winter.
 Cobblestoned streets covered in snow, great food, cultural activities and more.
 Boston is the perfect destination for your next winter getaway!

 If you need help for planning your itinerary read: What to do in 3 days in Boston

 The best things to do in Boston in the winter:

 1. Go ice skating